viperleed/viperleed/doc/content/calc/parameters/sitedef.rst

 ========

 SITE_DEF defines the different types of sites for a given element.
-Different sites can have different occupancies and vibrational amplitudes.
+Different sites can have different occupations and vibration amplitudes.

 **Default:** all atoms have site name ``def``.